 Administrative Associate II

 Victoria Tesillo is the Employer Engagement Administrative Associate II.

 Victoria has been with the University Career Center for 10 years.
 Her main responsibility is working with employers who post jobs in the Career Center’s job bank.

 Victoria enjoys working with employers who actively recruit UTSA students and alumni.

 Specialties and InterestsJob Postings, Internship Posting

-Shruti Anand is the Marketing Coordinator for the University Career Center.
+Shruti Anand is the Career-Engaged Learning (CEL) Marketing and Communication Manager.
 With over 7 years of Marketing and Sales experience in various industries, she has created, implemented, and analyzed multiple marketing and sales strategies.
 Shruti is driven by understanding, educating, and serving the customer to the best of her abilities.
-Whether it is building a strategy, implementation, or evaluation – all parts of the Marketing mix focus on helping the customer chose the best product or service for them.
+Whether it is building a strategy, implementation, or evaluation, all parts of the Marketing mix focus on helping the customer choose the best product or service.

 Shruti received her Bachelors of Commerce at the University of Mumbai, her M.B.A. in Marketing & International Business at Symbiosis Institute of Management Studies, and her MS in Marketing at Texas A&M University.

 In her free time, Shruti likes to create Mandala Art, solve Sudoku puzzles or cook something delicious in the kitchen.